 - Double factory joint universal joint

-The non-equal speed of the 10-word universal joint means that the angular velocity of the driven shaft is not uniform during the week, and the driven shaft is fast and slow.
+A non-equal speed in a 10-word universal joint means that the angular velocity of the driven shaft is not uniform during operation, causing the driven shaft to move at varying speeds.

-If the drive shaft rotates at the iso-angle of the type, that is, the non-equal speed of the transmission of the single cross-shaft universal joint at an angle.
+If the drive shaft rotates at the iso-angle of the type, this means that the transmission of the single cross-shaft universal joint is non-equal and occurs at an angle.

 The angle between the two universal angular contact ball bearings of the first universal joint is equal to the angle between the two joints of the second universal joint.

-The double cross shaft universal joint realizes the condition of the constant speed transmission of the output shaft of the inter-axle transmission and the input shaft of the transaxle.
+The double cross-shaft universal joint allows for the constant speed transmission between the output shaft of the inter-axle transmission and the input shaft of the transaxle.

-When the active fork is in the horizontal position and the cross slewing bearing shaft plane is perpendicular to the driven shaft, the speed of the active fork to the plane of the cross shaft is projected.
+When the active fork is in a horizontal position and the cross slewing bearing shaft plane is perpendicular to the driven shaft, the speed of the active fork is projected onto the plane of the cross shaft.

 The bearing fork of the first universal joint is in the same plane as the active fork of the second universal joint.